-Whitehouse ISD

-Caden Black, 7th grader, Whitehouse Junior High School, 3rd year member Project: Hooked on Books - Caden enlisted the support of his school's student council to collect books for the Azleway Boys Ranch.
+Whitehouse ISD Caden Black, 7th grader, Whitehouse Junior High School, 3rd year member Project: Hooked on Books - Caden enlisted the support of his school's student council to collect books for the Azleway Boys Ranch.
 Together they sorted and delivered over 1,000 books to Azleway and now the boys have a full library at their facility.
 Caden said, "It was a bigger project than I thought it would be.
 We exceeded our goal and were able to help our community in a big way."
 Sponsor: Meredith Black, Parent.

-Charter Schools Malay Mallipudi, 7th grader, Leadership Prep School - Frisco, 1st year member Project: Clothes for the Poor - Malav collected clothing items in his community.
+Charter Schools

+Khalia Simon, 8th grader, Harmony Charter School of Innovation, Fort Worth, TX, 4th year member Project: Ronald McDonald House of Fort Worth Donation Project - Khalia recruited several students from her 8th grade technology class to help her collect items for the Ronald McDonald House of Fort Worth.
+The Ronald McDonald House has an on-going need for bath, bedroom, and kitchen supplies for the families of sick children staying there and a monthly wish list of what is needed most.
+Khalia's goal was to donate more than last year's \$400 worth of wish list items.
+The group exceeded that goal and collected \$1,750.50 worth of items.
+Khalia said, "This is my second year doing this project.
+I get so much enjoyment in doing it each year."
+Sponsor: Julia Simon, Parent.
+Malay Mallipudi, 7th grader, Leadership Prep School, Frisco, TX, 1st year member Project: Clothes for the Poor - Malay collected clothing items in his community.
 He donated the items to Goodwill to help financially struggling individuals and families.
-Malav said, "At first I was hampered by my shy nature, but as I spoke to people about my project, I overcame some of my shyness and this experience helped me grow.
+Malay said, "At first I was hampered by my shy nature, but as I spoke to people about my project, I overcame some of my shyness and this experience helped me grow.
 I found real joy in helping others."
 Sponsor: Venktash Mallipudi, Parent.

-Private Schools Allison Byrd, 10th grader, Legacy Preparatory Christian Academy, 2nd year member Project: Books for Kids - With the help of her school and community, Allison completed her second annual 'Books for Kids' drive for Texas Children's Hospital-Houston.
+Private Schools Allison Byrd, 10th grader, Legacy Preparatory Christian Academy, Magnolia, TX, 2nd year member Project: Books for Kids - With the help of her school and community, Allison completed her second annual 'Books for Kids' drive for Texas Children's Hospital-Houston.
 She collected over 500 books, magazines, and movies to help make childrens' stays at Children's Hospital a bit more enjoyable.
 Allison said, "I know how much books mean to me and I wanted to share that happiness with people who may not experience it nearly enough."
 Sponsor: Diane Elliott, Teacher.

-Project: Strengthening the Disabled - Matthew recruited four friends to volunteer at The Brookwood Community in Brookshire.
+Matthew De Guzman, 10th grader, Saint John XXIII College Preparatory School, Katy, TX, 4th year member Project: Strengthening the Disabled - Matthew recruited four friends to volunteer at The Brookwood Community in Brookshire.
 They helped enrich the lives of about 25 residents through exercise and socialization programs such as biking and swimming.
 The residents of Brookwood grew in strength physically and emotionally by participating in this supportive workout program.
 Matthew said, "Through volunteering at Brookwood, I learned that everyone has a purpose and I realized that I should try my best to bring out the best in everyone."
 Sponsor: Greg Glauser, Spiritual and Community Life Coordinator.